-He advises taking an art course to at least college graduate level, ('A' Level Art, in the UK), and that you develop an extensive portfoilo of finished drawings, and not just of sketches.
-The portfoilo should include as wide a variety of drawing styles as possible (and not merely weak versions of Manga!)
+Richard advises taking an art course to at least college graduate level, ('A' Level Art, in the UK), and that you develop an extensive portfolio of finished drawings, and not just of sketches.
+The portfolio should include as wide a variety of drawing styles as possible, (and not merely copies of Manga!).

 Develop a good working knowledge of colour, and which colours look good together and which don't.

 Develop skills with several kinds of shading with pencil and ink on paper.
-If you can't do this on paper, you certainly can't achieve this on human skin!
+If you can't do this on paper, you certainly won't achieve this on human skin!